 - Gain ubiquitous NVMe access, without changing their workflow.
 NVMesh was designed from the ground up to support any network.
-With its support for NVMe over TCP/IP and Fibre Channel, there’s no need to invest in supporting a specialized networking protocol.
+With its support for NVMe over TCP/IP, there’s no need to invest in supporting a specialized networking protocol.
 Teams can achieve heightened storage capacity, flexibility and scale-out support with their preferred fabrics and protocols.

 - Achieve hardware independence.
 Run anything from anywhere, and leverage state of the art components including NVMe, storage-class memory, smart NICs, CPU-less just a bunch of Flash (JBOF) deployments, in standard hardware.

 - Maximize choice in data protection.
 Starting from level 0 (no protection, lowest latency) to MeshProtect 10+2 (distributed dual parity) customers can choose their preferred level of performance and protection.
 Distributing data redundancy services eliminates the storage controller bottleneck.
 This decentralized approach means performance increases with the addition of each client, target and NVMe device; something that only a distributed, client-side data redundancy technology can deliver.